For the Goal-Oriented: Top Tips to Nail Your Job Promotion

 First, make sure your clothes are clean, smelling fresh, and neatly pressed.
 Second, prioritize fit over trends.
 The shoulder seams of your jacket or suit should be right at the end of your shoulders.
 To know if your pants are the right size, pinch the fabric — you should be able to hold on to one inch on either side of your thighs.
 Third, invest in your work wardrobe.

 British-Pakistani-American stylist Tan France suggests in his Masterclass: “Invest in a couple of button-up shirts.
 Add a white and a black option.
 You can go for other colors that make you feel like you, such as navy, brown, and beige.
 Stick with a neutral color palette.
 It’s going to be a lot easier to mix and match neutral colors.”
 He adds that a nice belt that you’ll use for years is a great investment in your wardrobe.

 Set yourself up for success by building positive habits that support your overall career objectives, and don’t forget to kickstart each day with good grooming habits!
-Read more about grooming and career tips to get one step closer to your career goals.
+Read more about and to get one step closer to your career goals.